Reading lists

 This list of modern masterpieces and timeless classics is guaranteed to stimulate a lively discussion this season.

-We’ve rounded up some of our favourites to suggest, as well as books from the past few years (and older classics) that demand your attention and will keep you hooked until the last page – with plenty to chew over, along with whatever nibbly bits you serve up.
-Here’s to much happy book clubbing throughout 2024!
+We’ve rounded up some of our favourite new titles, as well as books from the past few years and older classics, that will demand your attention and keep you hooked until the last page.
+There's plenty to chew over, along with whatever nibbly bits you serve up.
+So, whether you're looking for a modern romance or a literary classic, there's something for everyone in our list below of the best book club picks for 2024.

 Complex characters and family dynamics